T-ara: Endorsements

-A few days before debut, T-ara's agency CCM revealed that the group received a total of seven CF offers including from beverages, clothing, telecommunication, and teen cosmetics brands.
+A few days before debut, T-ara received a total of seven CF offers including from beverages, clothing, telecommunication, and teen cosmetics brands.
 In October 2009, the group signed their first commercial-film contract with Nonghyup.
 "Apple Song" was recorded especially for the CF and later included as "Apple is A" on the group's debut studio album Absolute First Album.
 The group also filmed a CF for Nene Chicken in 2009 with comedian and public figure Yoo Jae-suk.
 T-ara received approximately for each contract—reportedly the highest figure given to a rookie at the time.

-On January 15, 2010, it was reported that the group received about from 3 CFs alone, "the best treatment in the industry" according to official reports.
+On January 15, 2010, it was revealed that the group received about from 3 CFs alone, "the best treatment in the industry" according to official reports.
 In 2010, the group also modeled for Mentholatum, Tedin Water Parks, and Olympus cameras.
 T-ara was chosen to model for Tedin Waterpark again in 2011.
+In February, T-ara was chosen as models for Levi's.
+The group posed for a Teen Vogue photoshoot promoting the brand's new Polka Dot Denim, which went viral and produced a flood of a flood of inquiries asking about the "T-ara Jeans", as Levi's marketing executive explained.

-In 2011, T-ara modeled in commercial films for sports brand SPRIS, electronics brand iRiver, software company Windysoft, optical store Look Optical, instant noodles brand Shin Ramyun, Crown Mountain and many others.
+In 2011, T-ara modeled for sports brand SPRIS, electronics brand iRiver, software company Windysoft, optical store Look Optical, instant noodles brand Shin Ramyun, Crown Mountain and many others.
 The same year, T-ara was chosen as the new advertisement models for cosmetics brand Tony Moly.
 The group was expected to model for the brand in not only South Korea, but China, Japan, and other Asian countries as well.
 T-ara is also the first idol group to sign a contract with online shopping mall Hi-Mart.
-The group reportedly earned as much as endorsing Korean fried chicken products in 2011, making it the highest paid girl group in commercial films at the time.
+In 2012, the group modeled for drinks company TTOMA.
+The group reportedly earned as much as endorsing Korean fried chicken products in 2012, making it the highest paid girl group in commercial films at the time.